Rebuilt Transmission vs. Remanufactured Transmission

 When it comes to cost, labor is the biggest factor to consider when rebuilding a transmission.
 Experienced transmission rebuilders may average two common transmission rebuilds a day, but more complicated transmissions may take a full day to rebuild.
 Exotic and European models also add more time to the process given their complexity and specialty components.

-Remanufactured transmissions save you and your transmission specialist time – bottom line.
+A reman saves you and your transmission specialist time – bottom line.
 In a rebuild situation, the transmission must be removed, disassembled, parts purchased, reassembled, and installed back in your vehicle.
 All of this can take 3 to 5 days.
 Remanufacturing a transmission involves completely restoring a transmission back to factory (OEM) standards.

 Because a remanufactured transmission is already complete and shipped directly from the remanufacturer there’s no need to spend time rebuilding.
 If your vehicle has a common transmission type, a wholesale retailer probably has a fully remanufactured unit already in stock and available.
-The time it takes to get you back on the road now only depends on ordering, shipping and installing which could take only 1 to 2 days.
+The time it takes to get you back on the road now only depends on ordering, shipping and installation which could take only 1 to 2 days.

 Connect with Reno Transmission Shops Today